alecGraves/Agentic/README.md

 - `AI Agent New Chat` - creates a new chat file

 For configuration, there is a convenience command:
-- `AI Agent Configure` which will copy and open your configuration file.
+- `AI Agent Settings` which will copy and open your configuration file.

 ## Installation 📂
 You can install this plugin by copying its contents to your `Packages` folder: